Cattle traceability takes two steps forward, one step back

 Partners across multiple states got together in January to discuss a timeline for the organization.
 The pilot period for the RFID study will end in June, beginning Phase 2, which Kniebel called the transition phase.

 Over the next two and a half years, CattleTrace will begin building infrastructure nationwide.
-It’s designed to complement national traceability systems that are already in place.
+It’s designed to be a voluntary system that compliments rather than replaces what’s already being used nationally.

-USDA’s current tracking programs extend only to certain types of cattle and other livestock.
+The current systems in place by USDA extend only to certain types of cattle and other livestock.
 Kniebel said cattle over the age of 18 months and all dairy cattle are traced effectively but CattleTrace will focus on feeder cattle, which make up a large majority of cattle in the U.S.

 “I talk to producers of all ages and they’re all just kind of interested,” she said.